 Men with high estrogen is usually the result of insulin resistance and viseral body fat.
-It is very important diet, exercise and lifestyle (reduce alcohol consumption) and weight loss are addressed to treat these issues which in effect will naturally reduce excessive estrogen levels.
+It is very important that diet, exercise and lifestyle (reduce alcohol consumption) and weight loss are addressed to treat these issues which in effect will naturally reduce excessive estrogen levels.
 In addition men with high estrogen also tend to have low testosterone and this imbalance increases risks of chronic disease.
 If this is the case we recommend you address the low testosterone.
 Raising testosterone levels can help reduce SHGB which is often elevated due to high estrogens.

 For men on testosterone therapy it has long been believed by hormone experts that if aromatization occurs it should be controlled with an AI.
 This theory has been challenged and some now argue that the research suggests AI’s should not be used if your on testosterone therapy as it may actually be causing you harm.
 Our position lies somewhere in between.
 For men on Testosterone therapy if estrogens increase yet remain below 290pmol/L we do nothing unless symptoms occur whereas previously we aimed to maintain levels at the low to mid end of the normal range with an AI.
 In addition we now recommend using natural over the counter compounds like Indol-3-carbinol or DIM Cream to keep symptoms at bay instead of using an AI.
 See video below for more detail.

 Want More Information?